-In Fort Worth and throughout Texas, victims of domestic violence, also called “family violence,” can seek out a Protective Order (also known as a restraining order in some states) to help prevent further acts of violence.
+In Tarrant County and throughout Texas, victims of domestic violence, also called “family violence,” can seek out a Protective Order (also known as a restraining order in some states) to help prevent further acts of violence.

 In Texas, there are three types of Protective Orders: 1) Temporary Ex Parte Protective Orders, 2) Final Protective Orders, and 3) Magistrate’s Orders for Emergency Protection.
 Who can get a Protective Order?
 Those who can get them include victims of family violence, victims of dating violence, sexual assault, and stalking.